lefs/esi_util/README.md

 #### ESI Rankings Chart

 Render an SVG chart for the overall ESI for the past 12 months.
-Use the `--months` parameter for a wider window of time.
+Use the `--months` parameter for a longer period of time.

 ```bash
 $ python3 esi_util.py esi_chart --filename=esi.svg